Immortality (Celine Dion song): Commercial performance

 "Immortality" was commercially successful in Europe, reaching number two in Germany and Austria, number five in the United Kingdom, number eight in Switzerland and Iceland, number eleven in Ireland, number twelve in Sweden, number fifteen in France and Belgium, and number twenty-eight in the Netherlands.
 On the European Hot 100 Singles, "Immortality" peaked at number four.
-It was certified Platinum in Germany, Gold in Sweden, and France.
-And Silver in the UK.
+It was certified Platinum in Germany, and Gold in Canada, Sweden, France and the UK.
 In Australia, the song reached number thirty-eight.
 In Canada, "Immortality" was released as a promotional single and topped the Adult Contemporary chart for two weeks.
 It also reached number twenty-eight on the Canadian Top Singles chart, based on airplay.

 Music video

 Filmed on 18 August 1997 and directed by Scott Lochmus, the first music video shows Dion and Bee Gees in the recording studio.
 In 1999, it was included on the Au cœur du stade DVD, as part of the bonus features, showing the recording process of Let's Talk About Love.
-The second music video, directed by Randee St. Nicholas, was filmed in July 1998 and released on 6 August 1998.
-This more elaborate video deals with themes of love, loss and reincarnation, with a cameo from the Bee Gees themselves.
-It opens with Dion walking through a graveyard.
-She and the Bee Gees then appear as ghosts in a manor house where Dion meets a man, presumably her lover.
-Dion and the Bee Gees later appear at a club where she is a singer.
+The second music video was directed by Randee St. Nicholas, and was filmed in July 1998 before being released on 6 August of the same year.
+This more elaborate video, which deals with themes of love, loss and reincarnation, opens with Dion walking through a graveyard, sitting in front of one of the graves as she sings the first lines.
+It then switches to a mansion where she and the Bee Gees appear as ghosts.
+In one scene during the mansion sequence, Dion meets a man, presumably her lover.
+During the final pre-chorus until the coda, Dion and the Bee Gees appear at a club, where the former performs as a singer and the latter act as patrons.
 The video then ends in the graveyard where Dion walks away.